Found (2012 film): Plot

 Steve realizes that his brother knows his secret and confronts him, demanding to be told how much he knows.
 He threatens Marty to keep quiet and later confesses that he only kills black people out of hatred for their race.
-He pledges that he would never harm his little brother.
+He pledges that he will never harm his little brother.
 Marty struggles with how to handle himself and his brother's true nature.

 Marty attends a church service with his mother and ends up beating Trevor, a classmate, after Trevor bullies him.
-He refuses to apologize, claiming that he is only sticking up for himself when no one else will.
+He refuses to apologize, claiming he only sticks up for himself when no one else will.
 When Marty returns home, his father begins striking him over the altercation at church.
 Steve starts beating his father and pushing his mother before his father kicks him out of the house.

 That night, Marty secretly meets with his brother outside.
 Steve asks for his help with an unspecified plan, but Marty refuses.
-As they argue, their father comes outside and Steve hits him with a shovel, and runs inside after his mother.
-Marty sees his brother preparing to rape their mother and tries to stop him, but is knocked unconscious.
+As they argue, their father comes outside, Steve hits him with a shovel, and runs inside after his mother.
+Marty sees his brother preparing to rape their mother and tries to stop him but is knocked unconscious.

 Marty awakens tied to a bed with a ball gag in his mouth.
 He hears his mother screaming and crying in another room.
 Steve enters naked and wearing his gas mask, tells Marty to be quiet, grabs a machete, and proceeds to kill their parents.
 He comes back into the room completely covered in blood.
 Steve tells Marty that he will explain everything in the morning, but Marty only cries.
 Marty's reaction drives Steve mad.

 In the morning, Steve walks out of the house, still covered in blood.
-Marty wakes, still tied up, to find himself surrounded by the mutilated bodies of his dead parents.
+Marty wakes still tied up, to find himself surrounded by the mutilated bodies of his dead parents, echoing the kills of Headless.
 He wonders if he'll ever be found.